QuantConnect/lean-cli/README.md

   PROJECT must be the path to the project.

-  NAME must be the name of a NuGet package (for C# projects) or of a PyPI package (for Python projects).
+  NAME must be either the name of a NuGet package (for C# projects), a PyPI package (for Python projects), or a path to a Lean CLI library.

-  If --version is not given, the package is pinned to the latest compatible version.
+  If --version is not given, and the library is a NuGet or PyPI package the package, it is pinned to the latest compatible version.
 For C# projects, this is the latest available version.
 For Python projects, this is the latest version compatible with Python 3.8 (which is what the Docker images use).
+For Lean CLI library projects, this is ignored.

   Custom C# libraries are added to your project's .csproj file, which is then restored if dotnet is on your PATH and the --no-local flag has not been given.